Brainsware/bacon/docs/download.markdown

 }
 ```

-This will declare the newest version of Bacon as your dependency and adds all the classes to your autoloader as well.
+This will declare the newest version of Bacon as your dependency and add all the classes to your autoloader as well.

 ## Development Checkout {#checkout}